SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSChatAgent/GetChatPresence.md

 so.topic: reference
 ---

+# NSChatPresence[] GetChatPresence()

 Get the chat presence status for all chat users

 **Returns:** NSChatPresence[]